chriskmnds/citystats-mashup/README.md

 ## Install & Run Locally

 The project uses the MEAN project structure/configuration available [here](https://github.com/chriskmnds/mean-clean-2).
 All development scripts are provided in this repo.
-To load the demo locally, simply clone the repository and follow these steps:
+To load the demo locally, simply clone [citystats-mashup](https://github.com/chriskmnds/citystats-mashup.git) and follow these steps:

 ### Prerequisites